ponylang/library-scaffolding-generator/README.md

 Fork the [main.actor-package-markdown](https://github.com/ponylang/main.actor-package-markdown) as the user that matches the `GITHUB_USER` from your `config.bash`

+### Setup a Zulip Bot

+As part of the included release process, notices about your library being released will be sent to the [Pony Zulip](https://ponylang.zulipchat.com/).
+If you don't already have an account, please create one now.
+Once you've created an account, you'll need to create a bot that will be used to post release messages on your behalf.

+In Zulip, go to your account settings.
+There will be a menu option `Your bots`.
+Select the `Add new bot` option.

+When setting up the bot you want to:

+- Set the `type` to `Incoming webhook`
+- Give the bot a meaningful `Full Name` like "My Package Release Bot" or "Sean's Annoucement Bot".
+All release notices will appear under that name.
+- Supply a `Username` that matches your `Full Name`

+After you push `Create Bot`, you'll be taken to your list of active bots.
+Copy the `API KEY` for your bot.
+This value will be used later in CircleCI as your `ZULIP_TOKEN`.

 ### Setup CircleCI

 You'll still need to setup CircleCI to take advantage of the included CircleCI configuration file including the automated release tasks.
 To do this, you'll need: